White Sox vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 White Sox Betting Records & Stats

-- So far this season, Chicago and its opponents have hit the over in 33 of its 76 games with a total.
+- Chicago and its opponents have hit the over in 33 of its 77 games with a total this season.

-- The White Sox are 5-4-0 against the spread in their nine games that had a posted line this season.
+- The White Sox have an against the spread mark of 5-4-0 in nine games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!